by Texas Homesteader ~

 After the concrete blocks were in place he slid the 4×4 poles through the holes in the cinder blocks.

-In the first picture above you can see that his hive stand is holding a regular single-deep hive and a nuc box with a recent swarm capture.
+In the first picture at the top of this post you can see that his hive stand is holding a regular single-deep hive and a smaller nuc box holding a recent swarm capture.

-When we move this swarm from the nuc box to a deep box hive, the spacing between hives will be about right for his comfort.
+When we move this swarm from the nuc box into a deep box hive, the spacing between hives will be about right for his comfort.

 Making Bee Hive Stands A Comfortable Height

 These stands are also just a touch shorter than the other hive stands he built.
 But he found that he actually prefers them a little shorter than his original wooden hand-built hive stands.

 Although he’s a handsome 6′-4″ tall RancherMan, when the hives get two deeps and a honey super (or two) stacked, that’s about shoulder high for him.

 This slightly shorter stand actually makes it easier for him to lift those heavy top boxes off when he’s inspecting or when we harvest the honey!

 He loves that he can put these stands together in 5 minutes or less.
-Apparently this year with so many swarms available, time is of the essence!
+Especially this year with so many swarms available, time is of the essence!